Trot (music): Performance

-Trot music is mainly performed by one singer or at most duet.
+Trot music is mainly performed by one singer or at most a duet.
 It is rare for a trot singer to play any instrument while singing.
 The playing of the instruments has something of an accompaniment function.
 The song usually being played by an orchestra or a big band as accompaniment.
 These use mostly backing vocals, usually consisting of 4 female vocalists, but rarely of mixed vocalists.
 The trot music shows often include a group of dancers.
 Thus, a typical broadcasting band orchestra for trot consists of instrumentalists, chorus, and dancers.
 Of course, it is possible for a singer to perform a song accompanied by one or two instruments; e.g. Joo Hyun-mi sings in her YouTube channel, accompanied only by guitar and accordion.
 Apart from the talent of a singer, the composer plays an important role in the success of a trot song.
-Since there are few trot singers and songwriters, a trot singer often gets his own singing style with the composer who always prepares a song for release with the singer.
+Since there are few trot singers and songwriters, a trot singer often gets his or her own singing style with the composer who always prepares a song for release with the singer.